Free thought and official propaganda : delivered at South Place Institute on March 24, 1922

 The boiling frog analogy & Sôritês paradoxon

 Sôritês paradoxon can be expressed as a conditional syllogistic argument (modus ponens).
 N.B.
-You can replace the variable “grain of sand” with “toxic chemical molecules” in the context of environmental pollution; or with the “cutting down of trees” in the context of global deforestation; or with the “loss of species” in the context of anthropogenic reduction of biodiversity; et cetera pp.
+You can replace the variable “grain of sand” with “toxic chemical molecules” in the context of environmental pollution; or with the “cutting down of individual trees” in the context of global deforestation; or with the “loss of species” in the context of anthropogenic reduction of biodiversity; et cetera pp.

 1 grain of sand does not make a heap.